danzlkor/continuous-bench/README.md

 2. Prior distribution of the parameters of the model (a dictionary with keys being the parameters and values scipy stats distribution objects)
 3. A script that computes summary measurements from raw data.

+You can embed the above in the corresponding python files and use the rest of the commandline as described above, or use the python apis which gives you more flexibility to emplement your own use.

+Feedbacks or suggestions for improving the toolbox are highly appreciated. [email address](hossein.rafipoor@ndcn.ox.ac.uk)